mauricioabreu/blog/content/how-to-build-a-blog-using-pelican-part-II.rst

 Plugins
 -------

-I consider the plugin to be a tool.
+I consider a plugin to be a tool.
 A tool is something you use to achieve a goal.
 Some tools have a lot of responsabilities, others not so much - they perform micro tasks.

 This blog uses 2 plugins: `assets` and `gzip_cache`.
 Former is a useful plugin to compile and minify CSS and JS files, reducing the amount of files browsers need to download.
 The latter is a plugin to compress files to prevent the web server to do it at runtime.
 You can find more info on how to use the plugin ecosystem in the `Pelican docs`_.